Code-Institute-Submissions/vanessacleary-the-honey-hive_AugResub/README.md

 ### Wireframes

 * Wireframes can be found [here](wireframes.md)
+    * wireframes not availabe for all pages more mobile and tablet but the same design.
+The design is similar across each page.
+Accidently delete wireframes and sue to time restraints I did not have time to re-create.

 * Changes to wireframes
     * Intended design did not change much from the original wireframes.